 Manu Brazo, 2019 Young Artist

-Applications for our 2020 awards have now closed.
+Applications for our 2021 awards have been delayed and will open early next year.
 If you would like us to contact you when you can apply for our 2021 awards, please get in touch.

 Applicants are required to submit details of a varied programme of approximately one hour for instrumentalists and 45 minutes for vocalists.
 The adjudicators will request up to 15 minutes of music to be performed from this programme.
 All candidates should select the first piece they wish to present and this chosen work should be introduced briefly to the adjudicators.
 After the first piece, all candidates must be prepared to perform any of the music in their submitted programme.